 requires the most maintenance to keep the coat flowing and tangle free.

-choose should directly relate to how much time they have to commit to grooming.
+The best grooming styles that a Shih Tzu parent will choose should directly relate to how much time they have to commit to grooming.

 Shih Tzu dog